Just as with the cable the attenuation level

 In fact there`s more signal in the loft than at the front of the house !

-Obviously the most signal is produced by the aerial on the chimney, it`s a whopping 9.3 decibels up.
-It is installed 9ft higher, but even that doesn`t have clear line of sight to the transmitter.
+Obviously the most signal is produced by the aerial on the chimney, it`s a whopping 11.1 dB up.
+Nett of the splitter (in its downlead) the aerial is about the same gain as a DM Log but installed 9ft higher, however, even that doesn`t have clear line of sight to the transmitter.

-The above figures are the averages for the 11 transmitted channels (5 analogue & 6 digital) from Crosspool.
+The above figures are the averages for the 11 transmitted channels (at the time it was 5 analogue & 6 digital) from Crosspool.
 There was even more variation in the signal strengths of the individual frequencies.
 Just across the back of the house CH27 varied by “only” 5dB (still a significant amount.....), but CHs 45 & 67 varied by a huge 14 dB.
 Under these sort of circumstances you really should have a lot of sympathy for your aerial installer, or yourself if DIYing !

 So your guess is as good as mine......